mcfwalker/qwkshot/docs/DEVELOPMENT_ROADMAP.md

 - [x] Camera controls are intuitive
 - [x] Users receive clear feedback
 - [x] Mobile experience is polished
+- [x] UI components are properly positioned and spaced
+- [x] Component interactions are intuitive and reliable

 ## Priority 3: New Feature - Image to GLB
 **Timeline: 10-14 days**